subor/sdk/docs/en/topics/ue4.md

 basicly, it's same as use binary version, just remove the sdk lib files

 11 For any C++ base code, it's basic same theory.
 Include all the head files, add lib directory to your project.

+# issues you may encouter when integrate source code

+1 if you compile with error "\thrift\protocol\tbinaryprotocol.tcc(441): error C4706: assignment within conditional expression"

+you can try to add the windows 10 sdk to the building directories.
+Or you can just change the code in "\thrift\protocol\tbinaryprotocol.tcc"

+it's very simple.